michipase/Elaborato_Docker-Kubernetes/README.md

 ingress.networking.k8s.io/mywebserver-ingress created
 ```

+# Test 1

-This will create all the resources specified in the YAML file, and can be check using
+The previous commands will create all the resources specified in the YAML file, and can be check using
 ```console
 x@y:~/docker-kubernetes-univr$ kubectl -n myingress-test get all,ingress
 NAME              READY   STATUS    RESTARTS   AGE